Djimy Alexis

-Djimy Bend Alexis (born 8 October 1997) is a Haitian professional footballer who plays as a defender for Hapoel Petah Tikva and the Haiti national football team.
+Djimy Bend Alexis (born 8 October 1997) is a Haitian professional footballer who plays as a defender for the Haiti national team.

 Career

 Club

-On 31 August 2019, Alexis signed for Lori FC on a two-year contract.
+On 31 August 2019, Alexis signed for Armenia's Lori FC on a two-year contract.

-On 25 June 2021, Alexis signed for Sektzia Ness Ziona.
+On 25 June 2021, Alexis signed for Sektzia Ness Ziona in Israel.

 On 4 September 2022, Alexis signed for Hapoel Petah Tikva.

 International

 Alexis made his first international appearance for Haiti against Saint Lucia during a CONCACAF Nations League qualifying match in October 2018.
 On 24 June 2019, Alexis conceded an own goal against Costa Rica in the final group stage match of the CONCACAF Gold Cup.
 Later in the match, Alexis scored his first international goal, securing a top place finish for Haiti in Group B.